Skip to main content

 This article describes the different types of input components available in the Allegro UI and how users interact with them.
 It also explains how mandatory versus optional fields are indicated and details the standard formats and selection methods for date and time inputs.

-• Extend Textbox
+• Extendable Textbox

 This article explains that an extend textbox lets users enlarge a text field by dragging its bottom-right corner so longer text becomes fully visible.